The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - If a volume is degraded, such as having a failed drive in a RAID-5 disk set, read and write performance is severely hampered.
 You can check your RAID status in your array manager, or by observing the server's indicator/warning lights, when and where applicable.

 - As a troubleshooting measure, it may be worth breaking the disks into a RAID-less configuration, to eliminate this as being a possibility.
-This may require a reinstallation of VMware ESX.
+This may require a reinstallation of VMware ESX/i.

-For further troubleshooting, engage your server hardware vendor.
+For further troubleshooting, contact your server hardware vendor.

 Request a Product Feature